HOW ERP SYSTEMS ARE TRANSFORMING WATER UTILITIES

 1. Integrated Financial Management:

 ERP platforms unify financial operations, enabling utilities to track budgets, manage costs, and optimize revenue streams more effectively.
 This financial visibility supports strategic planning and helps utilities align investments with long-term sustainability goals.
+Operators can get better visibility into bills and payments for a municipality or a metropolitan district from a unified system.

 1. Enhanced Customer Service: